MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 If the range end value is omitted, then the inferred end value
-- is assumed to be the length of sliced array minus one if no step is specified or the specified step is positive, and
+- is the length of sliced array minus one if no step is specified or the specified step is positive, and
 - is assumed to be zero if the specified step is negative.

 ```qsharp